sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 * This is only applicable for the critical processes running inside the dockers.
 Does not apply for other processes.
 * init_cfg.json will be enhanced to include the "CONFIG" required for this feature (described in section 4) and is enabled by default.
 * To provide flexibility, a compile time flag "ENABLE_AUTO_TECH_SUPPORT" should be provided to enable/disable the "CONFIG" for this feature.
-* Users should have the abiliity to globally enable/disable this capability through CLI.
+* Users should have the abiliity to enable/disable this capability through CLI.

 ### Configurable Params
 * A configurable "rate_limit_interval" should be introduced to limit the number consecutive of techsupport invocations.